 How to avoid it:

-- At 1Bitcoin.ca, you buy Bitcoin directly and receive it to your wallet.
-We do not hold your funds.
+- At 1Bitcoin.ca, you receive Bitcoin directly to your wallet—we do not custody funds

 Final Thoughts

-If you believe you’ve been scammed or targeted, report it immediately.
-In Canada, contact the Canadian Anti-Fraud Centre at:
+If you believe you’ve been targeted or scammed, report it immediately.
+In Canada, contact the Canadian Anti-Fraud Centre.